CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

 ++++++++++
 Contributions are welcomed!
 Please see :ref:`contribute`.

 Our current build system only supports `Unix-like`_ systems, and dependencies include Sphinx_, Python_, and `sphinxcontrib-matlabdomain`_.
-For details see `building the documentation`_.
+For details see :ref:`building the documentation`.

 Unit tests require the xUnit_ toolbox.